EI-CoreBioinformatics/mikado/docs/Usage_dir/Utilities.rst

 This command generates a statistics file for GFF3/GTF files.
 The output is a table including Average, Mode, and various quantiles for different features present in a typical GFF file (genes, introns, exons, cDNAs, etc.).
 The operation can be quite time consuming for large files, in which case it is advisable to ask for multiple processors.

-.. warning:: GTF files have to have valid "transcript" features as top-level for CDS/exons.

 Usage::

     $ mikado util stats --help